 The first Snowball Games took place in 1724 when a few groups of elves from different clan based pubs got together to have a friendly competition to help pay off their hot cocoa tabs.
 The following year, an Official League was established to spread out the competition to anyone who wishes to participate within North Pole City.

 The league has now expanded to govern three seasonal competition events.
 All of which are open to anyone who wishes to sign-up and participate.
 These seasons include:

 Similar to the snowball games, the reindeer games are sponsored by the Divisions and Offices within the Department of Elfland Security and Santa's village.
-Each division or department will have at least 10 members with 2 alternates and will again compete weekly in a series of games (normally during breaks).
-These games will take place beginning the first week of July.
+Each division or department will have at least 10 members with 2 alternates and will again compete in a series of games.
+These games will take place during the July break and campout.
 The winning division or office will be permitted to house the champion trophy until the next season's games.

 The North Pole City Sports League consists of 12 appointed representatives, one from each elf clan).
 Each member serves a term of 200 years and will pick their successor when they leave the board.
 The board will meet at least 3 times per year (before each new season) to review rules and guidelines before the beginning of the seasons.
 Special league council meetings can be called at any time to resolve disputes and review complaints.
 Their decision is final.
 In the event of a tiebreaking vote, Santa will be asked to sit in with the league council.

 Trainings for new league officials and refresher courses for veteran league officials will take place each year prior to the season and will cover basic rules of each game and any changes in rules from previous years.